 Last but not least, you also need to check your UV radiation sensor once a month.
 Sometimes you’ll have to make further screw adjustments and you always need to be sure that there are no debris or dust on the sensor head.

-The drain hole always need to be perfectly clean and it also needs proper recalibration by the manufacturer once every two years.
+The drain hole always needs to be perfectly clean and it also needs proper recalibration by the manufacturer once every two years.

 This substance is another highly important part of your personal weather station system.
 If the humidity inside the data logger enclosure passes over 35%, you need to change the desiccant packs.
 Also, while we’re at it, you must check the humidity indicator card once every month, and it will require a full replacement every two to three years.